scivision/PyLivestream/README.rst

 Stream Start
 ============

+The program will load a ``*.key`` file according to the configuration file key for the website.
+For example, Periscope expects to see the stream hexadecimal key in ``periscope.key``, as obtained from the app.
+Likewise, YouTube expects a file ``youtube.key`` with the hexadecimal stream key and so on.

 YouTube Live
 ------------

 1. `configure  <https://www.youtube.com/live_dashboard>`_ YouTube Live.
+2. Edit file ``youtube.key`` to have the YouTube hexadecimal stream key
-2. Run Python script and chosen input will stream on YouTube Live.
+3. Run Python script and chosen input will stream on YouTube Live.

 ::